StaccahStaccah/CLI-AI-Chatbot/README.md

 ## 🐞 Known Issues

-- Currently, the chat history is not persistent between sessions.
 - The `!exit` command is the only way to end the session; there is no alternative exit command.